Nitin68BFH/rider_assistant_system/README.md

 # 🚴 Rider Assistant System

 A beginner-friendly data science project that helps riders choose the safest and most efficient route based on real-time **weather**, **traffic**, and **accident risk**.
-Ideal for delivery drivers, bike commuters, and everyday riders.
+Ideal for solo travelers, bikers, and city riders looking for safe and efficient routes — from remote terrains like Leh–Ladakh to busy urban roads.

 ---